-A connoisseur of diverse cultural pursuits slips up with “President of an Empty Room,” the first stage play from Steven Knight.
-Set in a Cuban cigar factory at a moment of crisis for senior roller Miguel Fernando, Howard Davies’ National Theater premiere has atmosphere to burn thanks to a remarkable traverse set from Bunny Christie that bisects the Cottesloe’s intimate playing space.
+A connoisseur of diverse cultural pursuits slips up with “President of an Empty Room,” the first stage play from Steven Knight, the novelist, Oscar-nommed screenwriter (“Dirty Pretty Things”) and co-creator of TV’s “Who Wants to Be a Millionaire.”
+Set in a Cuban cigar factory at a moment of crisis for senior roller Miguel Fernando (Paul Hilton), Howard Davies’ National Theater premiere has atmosphere to burn thanks to a remarkable traverse set from Bunny Christie that bisects the Cottesloe’s intimate playing space.

 But the production itself feels fatally remote from material with which the multiracial company does not connect.
 Davies may be in fiery Latinate mode at the moment, between this and the National’s concurrent “House of Bernarda Alba,” but there was more authentic passion to his revival of “Mourning Becomes Electra,” in which Hilton looked considerably more fulfilled.

 Playing a self-proclaimed president who summons up a faux-democracy in a workplace where, as he puts it, “I’m not even in charge of myself,” the hard-working thesp struggles to keep on course a narrative that keeps getting thrown off-kilter.
 It doesn’t help that Hilton gets the lion’s share of the play’s fruitier writing, from early talk of wanting “to blunt the blade of the day” (whatever that means) onwards.